Centex RV Rentals

 • Disconnect Safety Chains and Electrical: Detach the safety chains, breakaway cable, and electrical connection between the trailer and the vehicle.

 • Level Front-to-Back: Use the tongue jack to raise or lower the trailer until it is level from front to back.
-This step is important for stable trailer operation and appliance performance.
+This step is important for stable trailer operation and appliance performance during your RV camping.

 4. Stabilize the Trailer